-Well let’s tell you my personal story before I give you the reasons to beware.
-Last year this time, I went into my regular supermarket to pick up a few grocery items.
-Then in one corner I noticed that there was a buzz.
+Well, let’s tell you my personal story before I give you the reasons to beware.
+Last year this time, I went to my regular supermarket to pick up a few grocery items.
+Then in one corner, I noticed that there was a buzz.
 You can tell when something is on special, can’t you?

 When I got home I chastised myself for my stupidity!
 I say stupidity because: